Optim Equine Blog Article Equine asthma & Clenbuterol The harmful side effects

 It is widely known that the use of this drug has been exploited due to its ability to burn fat whilst preserving lean muscle tissue.
 Sadly, this practice can severely compromise the horse’s health.

-Clenbuterol, being highly stimulating, can adversely effect the temperament and behaviour of the horse.
+Clenbuterol, being highly stimulating, can adversely affect the temperament and behaviour of the horse.
 It has also been shown to deplete the body’s levels of taurine and potassium- which may lead to cramping (amongst other undesirable side effects).
-Animal studies have also demonstrated that the drug depletes zinc levels and causes irreversible damage to cardiac tissue.
+Additionally, animal studies have demonstrated that the drug depletes zinc levels and causes irreversible damage to cardiac tissue.

 In the case of preventing and managing airway disease- there are many steps which can be taken to reduce the need for the drug.
 These include practices during feeding and stable management which reduce airway irritation and inflammation in the horse.
 The strategic use of several permissible nutritional supplements can help to alleviate airway inflammation, spasm and mucous production.